ividrine/game-core/README.md

 # game-core
-All your games and launchers in one place.
+All your games in one place.